overtone1000/uDAQC/docs/Development To-Do.md

 # **Development Tasks**

+## Repository
+* Rename "src" in git repository to "Components"
+* Rename "docs" in git repository to "Documentation" (and update hyperlinks in README.md)
+* Move all contents of library durectory (currently uDAQC/src/Device/libraries/uDAQC) except keywords.txt and library.properties to a "src" subdirectory
+* Move contents of uDAQC/src/Device/examples to the library directory in an "examples" subdirectory
+* Move library directory contents directly to uDAQC/src/Device

 ## Device
 * Convert to saving only hashed password once ESP8266 Arduino library v2.6.0 is released
 * Fix Device web interface (broken by changes allowing multiple systems on one device, see Network.cpp:299).